 Civil Case: Asking for Compensation

 The victim of sexual assault can take the aggressor to court in a civil case.
-The purpose is to ask for an amount of money to repair the harm the victim suffered.
+The purpose is to ask for an amount of money to compensate for the harm the victim suffered.

 Victims can take the aggressor to court in a civil case even if no criminal complaint was made.
 Criminal and civil cases are different.